wearecube/hologram-github-theme-example/styleguide/README.md

 ## Authors

 The Hologram Github Theme has been created by [Mathis Hofer](https://github.com/hupf).
+Many thanks to [Maurice Kühlborn](https://github.com/minimalweb) and [Oscar](https://github.com/obartra) for their contributions.

 ## License

-The Hologram Github Theme is licensed under the [MIT License](https://github.com/wearecube/hologram-github-theme/blob/master/LICENSE)
+The Hologram Github Theme is licensed under the [MIT License](LICENSE)